jaimealvarez/BlogApp/README.md

 **Editor requirements**

 The editor user is shown a list of pending posts.
-She has three options: approve, reject or delete.
+Posts for the editor are shown in ascending order of the submittion date (most recently submitted posts are shown last).
+She has three options for every post: approve, reject or delete.

 When the editor approves a post it remains in the list of pending posts but cannot be accepted o rejected again.